Skip to content Skip to footer navigation

 Now, this one is extra fascinating… enter the magnitude of watch parties.
 This is called social personalisation, which considers what friends and family are watching, and it’s gaining traction.
 As streaming becomes more interactive with features like fun watch parties, personalising experiences based on social groups will become more prominent, enhancing engagement through shared experiences.
 Platforms that integrate social viewing have reported increases in user engagement by up to 30%, emphasising the power of shared, interactive viewing.

 So, that’s the story so far.
 We’re equally intrigued and excited to see how the power of technology delivers yet more refinements for today and beyond.
 One thing’s for sure, it’s set to get even more personalised, and we’ll be watching.
-Happy streaming.

 Our sources: